jujbob/multilingual-models/README.md

     - [Komi-Zyrian–Finnish](https://mycore.core-cloud.net/index.php/s/X6NWfynpC8UcrO2/download)
     - [Komi-Zyrian–Russian–Finnish](https://mycore.core-cloud.net/index.php/s/oC5kdDrRMGR3UxZ/download)

-Komi-Zyrian UD-style training and test corpora are hosted in [](https://github.com/langdoc/UD_Komi-Zyrian) Git-repository, in order to keep that distinct from individual papers.
-In this study we have used the [version 0.1](https://github.com/langdoc/UD_Komi-Zyrian/releases/tag/v0.1).
-We are fully aware that this version contains some errors and inconsistencies, as there were several open questions in applying UD annotation model to a new language.
+Komi-Zyrian UD-corpora have been later split into two sections, one for written and another for spoken languages, and they can be found in [Lattice](https://github.com/UniversalDependencies/UD_Komi_Zyrian-Lattice) and [IKDP](https://github.com/UniversalDependencies/UD_Komi_Zyrian-IKDP) repositories within UD infrastructure.
+In this study we have used the [version 0.1](https://github.com/langdoc/UD_Komi-Zyrian/releases/tag/v0.1), which is located in earlier repository which were not yet ready to be integrated into UD.
+We are fully aware that this version contains errors and inconsistencies, as there were in that point several open questions in applying UD annotation model to a new language.

+Users interested about Komi treebanks are strongly encouraged to look into dev-branches of these treebanks, since they reflect the state that will be included in next UD release 2.3.

+## Papers

+**TODO:** Add list of papers and posters with links